jh-atlas/jh-atlas/README.md

 - 👋 Hi, I’m @jh-atlas
 - 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently learning the basics (Cybersecurity at community college)
+- 🌱 I’m currently learning the basics (Cybersecurity at CTU)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...